nicklockwood/SwipeView/README.md

     - (void)swipeViewCurrentItemIndexDidChange:(SwipeView *)swipeView;

 This method is called whenever the SwipeView scrolls far enough for the currentItemIndex property to change.
 It is called regardless of whether the item index was updated programatically or through user interaction.

+    - (void)swipeViewWillBeginDragging:(SwipeView *)swipeView;

+This method is called when the SwipeView is about to start moving as the result of the user dragging it.

     - (void)swipeViewDidEndDragging:(SwipeView *)swipeView willDecelerate:(BOOL)decelerate;

 This method is called when the user stops dragging the SwipeView.
 The willDecelerate parameter indicates whether the SwipeView is travelling fast enough that it needs to decelerate before it stops (i.e. the current index is not necessarily the one it will stop at) or if it will stop where it is.
 Note that even if willDecelerate is NO, the SwipeView will still scroll automatically until it aligns exactly on the current index.

+    - (void)swipeViewWillBeginDecelerating:(SwipeView *)swipeView;

+This method is called when the SwipeView is about to start decelerating after the user has finished dragging it.

     - (void)swipeViewDidEndDecelerating:(SwipeView *)swipeView;

 This method is called when the SwipeView finishes decelerating and you can assume that the currentItemIndex at this point is the final stopping value.

+    - (void)swipeViewDidEndScrollingAnimation:(SwipeView *)swipeView;

+This method is called when the SwipeView finishes moving after being scrolled programmatically using the `scrollByNumberOfItems:` or `scrollToItemAtIndex:` methods.

     - (void)swipeView:(SwipeView *)swipeView didSelectItemAtIndex:(NSInteger)index;